 Place the equipment on a flat and level surface.
-Where the surface irregularities could cause the equipment to distort, use a shim so the base of the unit follows a straight line.
-Uneven or distorted sections cause misfit or binding of the doors, panels, and improper draining of drain pans.

-Units over 108" wide must rest on a flat surface for the entire width of the base rails, or must be shimmed at one or more points along the length of the rails to prevent distortion or sagging of the support rails (Figure 5).
+Where the surface irregularities could cause the equipment to distort, use a shim so the base of the unit is a straight line.
+Uneven or distorted sections cause misfit or binding of the doors and panels and improper draining of drain pans.
+Units that are over 108" wide must rest on a flat surface for the entire width of the base rails or must be shimmed at one or more points along the length of the rails to prevent distortion or sagging of the support rails (Figure 13).

-Figure 5: Leveling the Unit
+Figure 13: Leveling the Unit